 It is important to know that Covered CA does require a random selection of applicants who enroll during the Special Enrollment Period to provide verification documents for their qualifying life event.

 How do I find out the date of my loss of coverage?

 Ask your employer or the human resources department at your work about when your employer coverage will end.
 You can apply up to 60 days before and up to 60 days after your loss event date.

 What about quitting my job?

 Losing your health insurance from your job because you quit can count as a life event!
-Just make sure to apply within 60 days.
+Just make sure to apply for coverage within 60 days.

 If I cancel my COBRA coverage, will that be counted as a QLE?

-No. Canceling your COBRA because it is too expensive or you have changed your mind is not considered “involuntary” so it is not a QLE.
-So it is wise to explore your options, including Covered CA plans, before you elect to take COBRA.
+No. Canceling your COBRA because it is too expensive or you have changed your mind is not considered “involuntary,” so it is not a QLE.
+As a result, it is wise to explore your options, including Covered CA plans, before you elect to take COBRA.

 Will I be able to afford health insurance with my job loss?